radicazz/laya/docs/roadmap.md

 This roadmap serves as a living document that will be updated as development progresses.
 Each milestone includes specific success criteria and will be marked complete only when all requirements are met.

-**Current Status**: Foundation Phase - Build System Complete ✅
+**Current Status**: Foundation Phase Complete ✅

 **Next Milestone**: Testing Framework Setup (Week 2-3)

-For detailed implementation plans, see the `docs/implementation_plans/` directory.
+For detailed implementation plans, see the `design/implementation_plans/` directory.
-For API usage examples, see the `docs/mockups/` directory.
+For API usage examples, see the `design/mockups/` directory.
-For technical details, see `docs/wrapping_techniques.md`.
+For technical details, see `design/wrapping_techniques.md`.